typed-xlsx

 ();

-Both schemas use the same .column() API, the same formula DSL, the same select, context, and column group APIs.
-The mode changes the output contract — not the authoring experience.
+Both schemas use the same .column() API, the same formula DSL, and the same select, context, group, and dynamic-column APIs.
+The mode changes the output contract, not the authoring experience.

 One helpful way to think about the library is that you make two independent decisions: